In this migraine pressure point routine I will show you the way I have used acupressure to ease my own symptoms for many years.

 Superficial rubbing uses small circular motions to apply pressure in and around the center of the meridian point.
 The middle and index fingers are used extended or supported by the thumb to use the knuckle.
 The surface of the skin is only slightly pressed and each spot can be stimulated 50 – 100 times.
 Each circle is counted as one.
 This is especially good around the temples or anywhere on the face.

-The press and release method applies pressure more deeply into the points and can be pressed 50 -100 times in order to release the underlying tissue.
+The press and release method applies pressure more deeply into the points and can be pressed up to a hundred times in order to release the underlying tissue.

 I use my thumb, but your middle finger will also have the right results.
 Be careful not to use your fingernail.